hshernandez/globant-data-challenge/README.md

 ## localhost:5000/ {GET Request}

 Welcome page!!
-This end-point is ment to check if the app is up.
+This end-point is meant to check if the app is up.
 Doesn't have any requisites

 Example CURL: curl --location 'http://127.0.0.1:5000'